Marshall Scholarships finance young Americans of high ability to study for a postgraduate degree in the United Kingdom.

 Apply online at the Marshall Scholarship website.

-The rules for the scholarships can also be found Marshall Scholarship website.
+The rules for the scholarships can also be found on the Marshall Scholarship website.

 Before completing their application, candidates are advised to consider the objectives of the Marshall Scholarship Programme (see the opening paragraph of the rules for candidates); the evaluation criteria and to be aware that the selection committees are seeking candidates who have the potential to excel as scholars, leaders and as contributors to improved UK-US understanding.